 Each member of the Community is expected to know and follow this Policy.
 A person who violates these standards, or other policies of the University in course of open expression, may be held accountable for that conduct.
 Any member of the Community who is in doubt as to the propriety of planned conduct may seek guidance from the Committee for Open Expression in advance of the Event.

 The right to Dissent is the complement of the right to speak, but these rights may conflict at certain times.
 The University promotes simultaneous, but not disruptive, Dissent.
-As such, a speaker is entitled to communicate a message to an audience during an allotted time, and the audience is entitled to hear the message and see the speaker during that time.
+As such, during a scheduled Event or Meeting, a speaker is entitled to communicate a message to an audience during an allotted time, and the audience is entitled to hear the message and see the speaker during that time.
 A dissenter must not substantially interfere with the speaker’s ability to communicate or the audience’s ability to hear, see, or question the speaker.
-Protests outside of a Meeting or other Protest shall not impede access to the Meeting nor substantially interfere with the communication inside.
+Protests outside of a Meeting, Event, or another Protest shall not impede access to the Meeting, Event, or Protest nor substantially interfere with the communication inside.

 The Committee for Open Expression should be consulted whenever possible before denying a request for use of a room, facility, or space by an organization recognized by the University for a reason other than prior assignment of the room, facility, or space.

 The Committee for Open Expression exists to help support and promote Dissent and Protest.
 An affirmative commitment to helping rectify violations through support and alternatives shall be the appropriate course of action.
 Members of the Community shall focus on helping the Dissent and Protest continue while making modifications to ensure no violations continue to occur.
 Further, the Committee for Open Expression should be consulted whenever possible before making a determination that members of the Community are indeed violating the principles of this Policy.